Sunday Evening Distractions

 A recent episode of Chopped featured volunteers and a Chicago nun, Sister Alicia Torres, won the $10,000 prize.
 I’m looking forward to watching the show but enjoyed reading this recap.

-Have you found anything awesome on the Internet this week?I hope what you've read is useful!
-I post here biweekly with resources for Family and Consumer Sciences and Home Economics teachers and share my classroom happenings much more frequently on Instagram, Twitter, and Facebook.
-Sign up to receive an email when new content is added to my blog.
-Thanks for visiting!
+Have you found anything awesome on the Internet this week?Thank you for reading!
+Follow updates on Instagram, Twitter, Facebook, or sign up to receive an email when new content is added to my blog.